 Can I visit Antwerp when I am in Belgium?

-You can visit Antwerp with a maximum of 4 people, we do ask you to respect the safety measures and rules about social distancing to avoid virus resurgence.
+You can visit Antwerp with a maximum of 4 people, we do ask you to respect the safety measures and rules about social distancing.

 Visitor centres of Visit Antwerp

-The visitor centre and the city shop on the Grote Markt are open for visitors.
-For the time being, the visitor centre in the Central Station is only open in weekends, daily from the Christmas holidays onwards.
-You can also contact us by phone (Monday-Friday, 9 am-5pm) at +32 (0)3 232 01 03 or at email@example.com.
+The visitor centres on the Grote Markt and at the Central Station are open for visitors.
+The city store is closed for visitors.
+You can also contact us by phone (Monday-Friday, 9 am-5pm) at +32 (0) 3 232 01 03 or at email@example.com.

 Cafés & restaurants